Rimanagi/Git-Guide/README.md

 * **mkdir** - make a new direction (folder)
 * **rm** - remove file
 * **rm -r** -remove something + *r*ecursive (usually usus for non empty folders)
+* **rm -rf .git** - deleting git folder if something went wrong. -r - recursively (for deleting all content in folder); - force(u will spik windows like "are u sure u would like to delete this file")
 * **rmdir** - remove direction (folder)
 * **clear** - clearing terminal
 * **history** - show you history of your commands